-- 1. A randomly chosen order for the robots. - 2.
-A single order which satisfies the constraints for the robots in $R_1$ and consists of a randomly chosen order for the robots in $R_2$ . - 3.
-Randomized search starting with a random order and without considering the constraints. - 4.
+- 1. A single randomly chosen order for the robots without considering the constraints. - 2.
+A single order which satisfi es the constraints for the robots in R_1 and consists of a randomly chosen order for the robots in R_2 . - 3.
+Unconstrained randomized search starting with a random order and without considering the constraints. - 4.
 Constrained randomized search starting with an order computed in the same way as strategy 2).

-Please note that in this experiment we chose a small number of iterations for the last two strategies in order to assess the advantages of the constrained search under serious time constraints.
-Particularly, we chose a value of 3 for the parameters maxFlips and maxTries.
-For each technique, we performed $A^$ -based planning in the configuration time-space and counted the number of solved planning problems.
+For each technique, we performed A^ -based planning in the configuration time-space and counted the number of solved planning problems.
+Please note that in this experiment we chose a small number of iterations in order to assess the advantages of the constrained search.
+Particularly, we chose a value of 3 was for the parameters maxFlips and maxTries, in both randomized search methods.
+Obviously, the larger the number of iterations, the higher is the probability that a solution can be found by an arbitrary randomized search.